 The following procedure must be followed to declare the annual quantities placed on the Belgian market:

-- During the first week of January, you will receive an email containing a username "ID" and a password.
+- During the first week of January, your contact person will receive an email referring to our automatic message in the Gestautor application.

-- These two elements allow you to log on and declare the annual quantities of each authorised product placed on the market.
+- He/she will subsequently have to declare in the application the annual quantities of each authorised product placed on the market.

-- Once you have declared the annual quantities, you will receive an email acknowledging receipt of your declaration and stating the amount of the annual contribution to be paid for each authorised product.
-Please do not make the payment until you have received this email.
+- Upon declaration of the annual quantities, he/she will receive an automatic message in the Gestautor application acknowledging receipt of the declaration.
+The calculation of the sum of the annual contribution and the issuing of the corresponding invoice happen simultaneously.
+Please do not make any payment until you have received this invoice in the application.
 This annual contribution must be paid before 31 March each year, under penalty of increase.

-For any questions regarding the declarations of the annual quantities of biocides placed on the market and the amount of the annual fee to be paid, please send an, email: email@example.com.
+For any questions regarding the declarations of the annual quantities of biocides placed on the market and the amount of the annual contribution to be paid, please send an, email: email@example.com.

-The established workflow means that the person named in the electronic dossier (yourself, one of your colleagues or a consultant, for example) receives automatic emails during the different application processing stages, to keep them informed of the progress of the dossier.
+The established workflow means that the person named in the electronic dossier (yourself, one of your colleagues or a consultant, for example) receives automatic notifications and/of tasks in the Gestautor application during the different application processing stages, to keep them informed of the progress of the dossier.